 Patients with hearing loss have many options when it comes to pursuing technology.
 As audiologists, it is our responsibility to make them see the “big picture” and implement a comprehensive plan that addresses all pieces of the communication puzzle.
 I truly believe that patient satisfaction and market penetration rates will only increase when we return to our roots and make patient education the focus of our rehabilitation efforts.

-Dr. Dusty Ann Jessen, AuD, is a practicing audiologist in a busy ENT clinic in Littleton, Colo.
+Dusty Ann Jessen, AuD, is a practicing audiologist in an ENT clinic in Littleton, Colo.
 She is the founder of Cut to the Chase Communication, LLC, a company dedicated to providing “fun, easy, and effective” counseling tools for busy hearing care professionals.
 She is also the author of Frustrated by Hearing Loss?
-5 Keys to Communication Success.
-Dr. Jessen can be contacted at info@CutToTheChaseCommunication.com.
+5 Keys to Communication Success. info@CutToTheChaseCommunication.com.